Tapas are just snacks right? RIGHT? Either way, you may want to check out our list of the best restaurants in Alicante, if you're still peckish.

-Widely cited as the best tapas bar in town, so expect to have to hustle for a space at the counter.
+Widely cited as the best tapas bar in Alicante, so expect to have to hustle for a space at the counter.
 But, heck, is it worth it, especially if you’re into seafood: the sizzling gambas al pil pil (spicy red shrimp) is a deservedly popular order, but don’t miss out on the doubly delicious clam-chorizo paella de mariscos (seafood paella).
 Otherwise, stepped-up versions of classic tapas justify the above-average prices.

 Oscar Esplá 30